expo-sitory/kupalmc-server/README.md

   - Health Regeneration **[HR]**: The amount of health the player passively restores per 5 seconds.
 (Vanilla health regen from foods are disabled)
   - <a id="armor-bullet"></a>Armor **[AR]**: Reduces (mitigates) the amount of physical damage taken.
   - <a id="mr-bullet"></a>Magic Resistance **[MR]**: Reduces (mitigates) the amount of magic damage taken.
+  - Tenacity **[TN]**: Reduces the duration of movement speed debuffs by percentage
 - ##### Offensive
   - Attack speed **[AS]**: The number of attacks the player is allowed to perform per second.
   - <a id="ad-bullet"></a>Attack damage **[AD]**: One of the two main offensive statistics, along with ability power.
 Unmodified basic attacks deal exactly this amount of damage.
   - <a id="ap-bullet"></a>Ability power **[AP]**: One of the two main offensive statistics, along with attack damage.
   - Critical strike chance **[Crit%]**: Denotes the chance that a basic attack will critically strike.
 (Yes vanilla jump crit attack deals no extra damage)
+  - Armor Penetration **[APEN]**: When applying physical damage to a target, ignores a part of their **armor** in the damage calculations.
+This can be either flat (lethality) or percentage-based.
+  - Magic Penetration **[MPEN]**: When applying magic damage to a target, ignores a part of their **magic resistance** in the damage calculations.
+This can be either flat for percentage-based.
+  - Life Steal **[LS]**: How much health a player restores, as a percentage of post-mitigation damage dealth by attacks.
 - ##### Utility
   - Saturation Regeneration **[SR]**: The amount of food saturation the player passively restores per 5 seconds.
 (Might use this to serve as mana/energy in the future)
   - Movement Speed **[MS]**: How quickly a player moves, measured in game-distance units per second.